ruralocity/aaronsumner.com/source/reading/2015-09-25-leap-leaving-a-job-with-no-plan-b-to-find-the-career-and-life-you-really-want-tess-vigeland.html.markdown

 tags:
 ---

-Don't read too much into the fact that I'm reading this book, okay?
+Don't read too much into the fact that I read this book, okay?